m-dorfman/hueautotemp/README.md

 4. SSH into pi and transfer the script

-5.	run it and answer the questions. the program will wait unti your set waking time and begin it's first cycle
+5.	run it and answer the questions. the program will wait until your set waking time and begin it's first cycle

 cycle = length, starting to ending temp in kelvin